-Small digital assistants such as Amazon Echo Dot ($49), Google Nest Mini ($49) or Apple's HomePod Mini ($99) may seem like a high-tech indulgence.
+Small digital assistants — such as the Amazon Echo Dot ($50), Google Nest Mini ($49) and Apple HomePod Mini ($99) — may seem like high-tech indulgences.
 But they can help around the house in some useful and unexpected ways.

-Enable these small smart speakers by saying a wake word — “Alexa” for Amazon devices, “OK Google” on Google gear, or “Hey Siri” for Apple HomePod — before a question or command, and you’ll hear a pleasant human-like voice respond.
-Perhaps you want to hear the weather, set a timer for the oven, or find out how old Sean Connery was when he died (90).
-Or if you dare, ask how your stocks are doing.
+Enable these small smart speakers by saying a wake word — “Alexa” for Amazon devices, “OK, Google” on Google gear, or “Hey Siri” for Apple HomePod — before a question or command, and you’ll hear a pleasant human-like voice respond.
+Perhaps you want to hear the weather, set a timer for the oven, find out how old Sean Connery was when he died (90) or, if you dare, ask how your stocks are doing.

-Smart speakers also can be used to control smart devices in your home, such as adjusting a thermostat or turning down the lights — all hands free.
+Smart speakers also can be used to control smart devices in your home, which lets you do things like adjust a thermostat or turn down the lights hands-free.

-Some of these devices, such as the Amazon Echo Show family from $69 or Google Nest Hub from $99, have screens for seeing information along with hearing it.
-So you can look at a step-by-step recipe for baking chocolate chip cookies.
-Smart displays also can show you cat videos on YouTube, place a video call to family members, if the model has a camera, and reveal who’s at your front door via a compatible doorbell cam.
+Some of these devices, such as the Amazon Echo Show family (from $40) or Google Nest Hub (from $100), have screens for seeing information along with hearing it.
+So you can look at a step-by-step recipe for baking chocolate chip cookies or watch a video on the best way to prepare them.
+Smart displays also can show you cat videos on YouTube, place a video call to family members if the model has a camera, and reveal who’s at your front door via a compatible doorbell cam.

 But this just scratches the surface of what these voice-enabled personal assistants can do.
-Their capabilities have evolved through the years.
+Their capabilities have evolved over the past few years.

-Set up Care Hub.
-Care Hub is a set of Alexa features designed to help older adults maintain independence and provide reassurance and peace of mind to their family members.
-First, both family members agree to create a connection between their two Alexa accounts.
-Then, the Care Hub can give the family member providing support an easy way to check in with their loved one remotely while maintaining privacy.
+First, family members agree to create a connection between their Alexa accounts.
+Then, Alexa Together can give family members providing support an easy way to check in with their loved one remotely while maintaining privacy.

 To set it up: